reach-sh/reach-lang/docs/src/frontend/index.md

 ```

 Returns a Promise for a Reach account abstraction for a new account on the consensus network with a given balance of network tokens.
-This can only be used in private testing scenarios, as it uses a private faucet to issue network tokens.
+This can only be used in private testing scenarios, because it uses a private faucet to issue network tokens.

 ```js
 load: /examples/workshop-trust-fund/index.mjs